 Since FDA approval is the final stage for a new drug before it is allowed into the market, this is often the most dramatic catalyst, but it is not the only one.
-New pharmaceutical medicines can make companies massive profits, but the path from promising drug to FDA approval is a fraught one.
+New pharmaceutical medicines can make companies massive profits, but the path from promising drugs to FDA approval is fraught.
 There are multiple stages of clinical trials, competitors, deferred FDA approval reviews, and more.

-While not every biotech saga is quite as dramatic, the bottom line is that the general process and the announcements which may serve as catalysts remain fairly similar.
+While not every biotech saga is quite as dramatic, the bottom line is that the general process and the announcements which may serve as catalysts remain pretty similar.

-If you’re looking for a comprehensive list of biotech stocks and their stock catalysts, the FDA Calendar is a great place to start.
+The FDA Calendar is a great place to start if you’re looking for a comprehensive list of biotech stocks and their stock catalysts.

-The final catalyst we’ll look at is social signals, which is all about detecting social trends that will impact the stock market.
+The final catalyst we’ll look at is social signals, all about detecting social trends that will impact the stock market.

-Social signals can be either a hard or soft catalyst depending upon the nature of the information.
+Social signals can be either hard or soft catalysts depending upon the nature of the information.
 In our previous example, using Google Trend data to review the popularity of the search term “facemasks” in the United States would be an example of a soft catalyst.

 Discovering on Twitter or a social signal app like SocialArb that Pelaton has a three-month waitlist due to demand is an example of a hard catalyst.

 Unlike our previous four common catalysts, social arbitrage is harder to pin down.
 It requires a more in-depth understanding of the context of the specific trend and its implications for both individual companies and the stock market as a whole.